 But packing lunches presents a few challenges.
 We want the food itself to be healthy and interesting and that calls for a little creativity and planning.
 It’s also important to us to have kid-friendly, environmentally-friendly containers that they can open and use easily, and that we can clean and reuse with little fuss.
 That’s why I’m so excited to be partnering with MightyNest to highlight their MightyFix program and this elegant, durable stainless steel lunch container.

 To prepare for the year of school lunches ahead, I’ve been experimenting with simple variations on favorite themes.
-Here, I blended freshly roasted red pepper, garlic, and paprika to our standard cream cheese.
+Here, I blended freshly roasted red pepper, garlic, and paprika to our standard cream cheese for a vibrant roasted red pepper spread.
 The resulting spread was rich, but simple.
-I layered the spread with arugula, smoked salmon, and lightly salted radish slices.
-On the side, carrot and radishes tossed with a squeeze of lime and sea salt, and a few cherry tomatoes from the garden.
+I layered the smoked salmon sandwiches with the red pepper spread, arugula, and lightly salted radish slices.
+On the side, carrots and radishes tossed with a squeeze of lime and sea salt, and a few cherry tomatoes from the garden.

 - 1 red pepper